-- b.
-Specific Regulations And Exceptions. - 1) For a business being the sole occupant of a building located on a corner lot or a lot with double frontage, said business may have one (1) attached business sign on any three (3) walls of a building that are exterior walls.
+- b.)
+Specific Regulations and Exceptions. - (1) For a business commercial or non-commercial tenant being the sole occupant of a building located on a corner lot or a lot with double frontage, said business may have one (1) attached business sign on any three (3) walls of a building that are exterior walls. - (2) Where a lot or parcel of land is developed with more than one (1) building, interior buildings shall be permitted the same type and number of wall signs on the interior buildings as are allowed on peripheral buildings.
+The mounting requirements of the permitted signs shall be the same as any attached business wall sign. - (3) In buildings containing single or multiple tenants where public access to individual tenant space(s) is gained via interior entrances, said building shall be allowed no more than one (1) attached business sign on any two (2) walls having roadway frontage.
+Said attached business signs shall be the same, each identifying either the building or major tenant. - (4) Individual letters (exclusive of words), a symbol or graphic logo pertaining to a business on premises, A sign may be painted or otherwise permanently affixed to the surface of an awning or canopy.
+The outline area of the message shall not exceed 15% of the horizontal projection in elevation of the exterior surface of the awning or canopy.
+Said message outline area, when utilized as a design accent only as described above, shall not be counted toward the allowable outline area for a business wall sign.

-- 2) Where a lot or parcel of land is developed with more than one (1) building, interior buildings shall be permitted the same type and number of wall signs on the interior buildings as are allowed on peripheral buildings.
-The mounting requirements of the permitted signs shall be the same as any attached business sign. - 3) In buildings containing single or multiple tenants where public access to individual tenant space(s) is gained via interior entrances, said building shall be allowed no more than one (1) attached business sign on any two (2) walls having roadway frontage.
-Said attached business signs shall be the same, each identifying either the building or major tenant. - 4) Individual letters (exclusive of words), a symbol or graphic logo pertaining to a business on premises, may be painted or otherwise permanently affixed to the surface of an awning or canopy.
-The outline area of the message shall not exceed fifteen percent (15%) of the horizontal projection in elevation of the exterior surface of the awning or canopy.
-Said message outline area, when utilized as a design accent only as described above, shall not be counted toward the allowable outline area for a business sign. - 5) Where a multitenant building contains both public access to individual tenant space(s) via interior entrances and an additional exterior access point(s) that services only one (1) tenant, signage may be permitted above said exterior access point of the tenant.
-This signage is in addition to the exterior signage permitted in Subsection (F)(3)(b)(3) above.
-The outline area of each sign shall not exceed five percent (5%) of the wall area of the business on which said sign is attached.
-No business sign shall exceed three hundred (300) square feet in outline area.
+(5) Where a multi-tenant building contains both public access to individual tenant space(s) via interior entrances and an additional exterior access point(s) that services only one tenant, signage may be permitted above said exterior access point of the tenant.
+This signage is in addition to the exterior signage permitted in subsection (3) above.
+The outline area of each sign shall not exceed five percent (5%) of the wall area of the business tenant space on which said sign is attached.
+No business wall sign shall exceed 300 square feet in outline area.